 Acne is like an unwelcome visitor, you hate it when it arrives and you’re overjoyed when it leaves.
 Some of us have a constant battle with acne and some of us get an occasional pimple during that time of the month.
 Why do you get acne though?
 What are the causes of acne and how do you stop it from increasing?
 The good news is that there are a lot of solutions for pimples.
-From oral medication to home remedies and pimple removal creams, there are a lot of ways to get rid of and treat pimples.
+From oral medication to pimple removal creams and home remedies to remove acne, there are a lot of ways to get rid of and treat pimples.
 And you don’t have to lose your mind doing it either.
 Start one step at a time.
 In this post, we will help you understand why you get acne, how you should get rid of it and also recommend some of the best pimple removal creams that you can purchase.
 Check it out!

 The first thing is to understand your skin.
 Understanding what kind of skin type you are is crucial to treating it.
 Your mother’s and even your twin sister’s skin type can greatly vary from your own.
 It’s not necessary that what works for someone else will work for you.
 Everybody has different skin and some of us can get away with using anything on our skin while some of us get pimples with even a slight change.

 Take some time and analyze your skin.
 Wash your face before you go to bed, don’t apply any products.
 Just wake up in the morning and see what your skin looks like.
 Is it very shiny or does it feel dry?
 This is a good indicator to understanding what kind of skin type you have.
 There are broadly 6 skin types and each of them needs to be treated differently.
 Normal, Oily, Acne-prone, Combination, Sensitive and Dry skin.

 Blessed with the perfect skin type, people with normal skin have next to no issues.
 Your skin behaves well through the year with minimal problems.
 Your skin doesn’t get too oily and it’s not dry either.